Finding the perfect matched winch according to your needs and budget is a daunting task when you’ve got a lot of options to choose from.

 - They have got the same gear ratio (162:1) and drum diameter (3.15”/9.0”).

-Application wise these are also made particularly for towing truck, SUV, and Jeep.
+Application wise these are also made particularly for towing trucks, SUVs, and Jeep.

 12’ wire for remote control is a sufficient length or not is an arguable issue.
-Also at this price point, you have all the valid reason to expect the wireless remote with the package for Zeon series winches.
+Also at this price point, you have valid reasons to expect a wireless remote with the package for Zeon series winches.